Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 Which will not only help them keep warm but will also deliver the oxygen and nutrients they need to stay healthy as you work.

-And it's also a good idea to warm your body up with a few stretches and exercises like the ones below before you go out into the cold.
+And it's also a good idea to warm your body up with a few stretches and exercises like the ones in the video above before you go out into the cold.

 As going out with warm rather than cold muscles will give you a head start against the conditions.

-Working outside during the winter can be a real pain.
+Working outside during the winter can be a real pain and seriously dangerous to your health.

 And on top of that it can cause you muscle and joint pain unless you take the right precautions.

-So try and follow some of the recommendations in this article to give yourself the best chance of staying comfortable, healthy and pain-free this winter.
+So try and follow some of the recommendations in this article to give yourself the best chance of staying comfortable, healthy and pain-free on your construction site this winter.

 After all no-one wants to look and feel like a snowman at the end of a hard days graft.